Ventura, California: Libraries

 There are three branches of the Ventura County Library in the City of Ventura: E.P.
 Foster Library on Main Street, Avenue Library on Ventura Avenue, and Hill Road Library on the east side of the city.
 Saticoy Library is in the unincorporated area of Saticoy outside the east end of the city of Ventura.

 The Evelyn and Howard Boroughs Library of Ventura College, dedicated in 2005, serves the students, faculty and staff of the college as well as the general public of Ventura County.

 The Research Library of the Museum of Ventura County holds books and archival materials related to the history of the county and surrounding regions.
 Its holdings are catalogued in the Ventura County Library system and the Central Coast Museum Consortium, and the library is open to the public.

 Ventura County Law Library, located in the Ventura County Government Center, makes current legal resources available to judges, lawyers, government officials, and other users.

 Sports

+Ventura is the home to the Ventura County Fusion Soccer Club of USL League Two.
+Ventura County Fusion, has won two national championships in 2009 and 2022.

-Ventura is famed for the quality and frequency of the surfing conditions at spots such as Surfer's Point near the Ventura County Fairgrounds.
+Ventura is notable for the quality and frequency of the surfing conditions at spots such as Surfer's Point at Seaside Park.
+X Games California 2023 (Summer) event finals were scheduled for the adjacent Ventura County Fairgrounds.

-Ventura is the home to the soccer clubs Ventura County Football Club and Ventura County Fusion, of the USL Premier Development League.
+Ventura is also home to the Ventura Raceway, a 1/5 mi dirt track which hosts an array of auto racing events throughout the year, including the prestigious Turkey Night Grand Prix.

+Parks and recreation

+The city Department of Parks and Recreation maintains multiple parks and provides residents with recreational amenities, programs and services.

+Parks

+The Department's Parks Division maintains 46 traditional city parks as well as neighborhood, pocket, and linear parks covering 800 acre including open spaces, sports fields, city beaches, community gardens, and the Ventura Aquatic Center, while also overseeing golf course services.

+Grant Park

+In the city's Grant Park, the Ventura Botanical Gardens is located and within it and is maintained under a public-private partnership.
+A privately owned 1 acre parcel within Grant Park contains Serra Cross Park, maintained by the Serra Cross Conservancy.

+Beaches

+The City maintains two beach areas in Ventura, one stretch from the Ventura Pier to Surfer's Point, across from the Ventura County Fairgrounds and adjacent to the Ventura Promenade; the second stretch is from Marina Park to Camden Lane.
+Other beaches in the city are maintained by the State and the Ventura Port District.

 Government

 Ventura had an at-large system of electing council members but changed to seven council districts in 2018 due to threatened legal action based on the California Voting Rights Act.
-Council members have 4-year terms and their elections are staggered so three or four are up for re-election every two years.
+Council members have four-year terms and their elections are staggered so three or four are up for re-election every two years.
 The council elects from among its own members a mayor and deputy mayor who serve two-year terms.